 Top IBS Triggers and Symptoms

-We recently conducted the 5th IBS In America survey.
-For this survey, we asked the community about experiences living with IBS, including top triggers and symptoms.
-The survey taught us that abdominal cramps and pain are experienced most, with other common symptoms including bloating, urgent need to move bowels and gas.
+In our 5th IBS In America survey we asked the community about experiences living with IBS, including top triggers and symptoms.
+The survey taught us that abdominal cramps and pain are experienced most, with other common symptoms including bloating, urgent need to move bowels, and gas.

 Of those who took the survey, 88 percent report abdominal cramps and pain, followed by 84 percent who report bloating as the most common symptom.
 In addition, 82 percent of respondents report the urgent need to move bowels, and 80 percent report excessive gas or flatulence as other top symptoms.
 Of course, this is not an exhaustive list of all symptoms and what percent of people living with IBS experience them.

-We asked the advocates, "If comfortable, share what your most common symptoms are and how they affect your day-to-day life."
+We asked our health leaders, "If comfortable, share what your most common symptoms are and how they affect your day-to-day life."

 In addition to the most common symptoms, 92 percent of those who took the In America survey identified triggers for their IBS, with stress, anxiety, and select food items being the leaders.

-We asked the advocates, "What types of food are your absolute worst triggers?"
+We asked our health leaders, "What types of food are your absolute worst triggers?"
 Here is what they shared:

 Share your experiences